rehierl/html-outliner-spec/issue-associations-summary.md

 One aspect is that it raises the question why some nodes (sectioning elements) are associated when entering them and others (any other node) when exiting them.
-So far, I don't see a reason why it would be necessary. **TODO**

 Note that child nodes will be exited before their parent nodes are.
-If, for example, a heading element is the first node of a section, then its inner text node will be the first node in the section's `innerNodes` list.
-In short: The very first node associated with a section has no guaranteed characteristic with regards to its section.
+If, for example, a heading element is the first node of a section, then its inner text node will be the first node associated with that section and, as such, the first node within an `innerNodes` list.
+In short, the first node associated with a section is not necessarily a top-level node of that section (understand "top-level" to express "has no parent node within the same section").

-As a result, the first node's `nextSibling` property can not be used to get to the section's next inner top-level node (understand "top-level" to express "has no parent node within the same section").
-If the `nextSibling` property could be used, then the `innerNodes` list could even be reduced to a single `Node Section.firstInnerNode` property and thus could be used to reduce the memory use of the algorithm's result.

-In addition to that, and if browsers would support jumping to a non-element node, that same property could be used to forward a user to the beginning of a section.
+In addition to that, if browsers would support jumping to a non-element node, that same property (if set "when entering") could be used to forward a user to the beginning of a section.

-Currently, the very last node associated with a section (`innerNodes[N-1]`) is guaranteed to be a top-level node.
-This forces one to traverse those kind of nodes in reversed order (`previousSibling`), which adds unnecessary requirements to an implementation (i.e. the list type used must support to add nodes to its beginning).

-If there is no good reason to associate the remaining nodes when exiting them, then the algorithm should associate those **when entering** them.
-As a matter of clarity, explicit "associate" statements should be added to the algorithm's "when entering a heading content element" section.
+If there is no good reason to associate the remaining nodes when exiting them, the algorithm should associate those **when entering** them.
+As a matter of clarity, **explicit "associate" statements** should then be added to the algorithm's "when entering a heading content element" section.

 ### (3) Step 5